 U.S. Large Cap Value – 15%

-Though the Value premium has suffered over the past decade, there’s no legitimate reason to think that it has disappeared.
+Though the Value premium has suffered for the decade 2010-2020. there's no legitimate reason to think that it has disappeared.
 That is, on average, we would still expect Value stocks to outperform Growth stocks over the long term.
 Interestingly, there have been more 10 year periods where the market delivered a negative premium than 10 year periods where Value delivered a negative premium.

 For this component I'm suggesting RPV, the Invesco S&P 500 Pure Value ETF.
 As the name suggests, this fund seeks to track the S&P 500 Pure Value Index.
 RPV is the best fund I've found for exposure to the Value factor in U.S. large caps; it has much greater exposure than competitors like VLUE, VTV, and IUSV.
 Conveniently, the fund also delivers positive loading to the Profitability factor.

 I didn't use VTI (total U.S. stock market) here because I want to avoid those pesky small-cap growth stocks which don't tend to pay a risk premium, and because we're getting plenty of purposeful small cap exposure.
 Even mid-cap growth hasn't beaten large cap blend historically on a risk-adjusted basis.
 We do get some mid cap exposure from the international indexes, but this portfolio takes a barbell approach for the U.S. stocks, only getting growth exposure in large caps.